Childhood Obesity - Causes, Consequences & Prevention

 It’s sometimes hard to tell if a child is overweight, especially in the early stages of weight gain.
 Body mass index (BMI), a measure that uses height and weight, is a reliable way of telling if an adult is a healthy weight.
 But adult BMI charts don’t work for children when they’re growing – and they all grow at different rates.
 Also, it’s not unusual for children to carry bit of ‘puppy fat’ before they have a growth spurt.

-For children, doctors therefore use a different measurement method called BMI centile charts, which compare your child with lots of other children of the same age and gender.
+For children, doctors therefore use a different measurement method called child BMI centile charts, which compare your child with a number of other children of the same age and gender.
 The entire weight range for a particular age is divided into 100 categories.
 If a child’s weight falls into the top nine categories, they are classed as overweight.
 If it falls into the top two categories, they are classed as obese, or very overweight.

-Signs your child may be overweight
+Signs your child may be overweight or obese

 They wear clothes that are made for children older than them, especially if they need clothes two sizes up

 If they regularly eat the same sized portions as adults in your family, they could be at risk

 They could also be at risk of becoming overweight if you notice that they seem to get fatigued easily and find it hard to keep up with other children during physical activities